fwcd/LogCore/README.md

-# Logcord
+# LogCore
-Logcord is a leightweight logging framework for Node written in plain JS/TS.
+LogCore is a leightweight logging framework for Node written in plain JS/TS.